Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks: Numerical experiments

 We present the PINN simulation results for the forward problem of the P2D model, demonstrating the effectiveness of our proposed methods in addressing the challenges posed by the fully nonlinear BV equation \eqref{BV}.
 The simulations were performed using 100k iterations of the Adam optimizer, followed by 100k iterations of the L-BFGS optimizer. \Cref{fig-over-x,fig-over-t} illustrate the spatial distribution and temporal evolution of key battery state variables, evaluated at \(t = 3500\) and \(x = 0\), respectively.
-Unlike vanilla PINNs, which fail to produce meaningful predictions and deviate significantly from the reference solution, our proposed approach delivers highly accurate results.
-This close agreement between our PINN solution and the reference solution not only validates the robustness of our computational strategies but also highlights their predictive accuracy over long time horizons.
+Unlike vanilla PINNs, which fail to produce meaningful predictions and deviate significantly from the reference solution, our proposed approach delivers accurate results. \jm{\ref{app-more-experiments} includes results for additional experiments with different physical parameters.} This close agreement between our PINN solution and the reference solution not only validates the robustness of our computational strategies but also highlights their predictive accuracy over long time horizons.

 The learning curves for the PINN optimization are shown in \Cref{fig-loss-traj}.
 The left panel illustrates the convergence behavior of the Adam optimizer, while the right panel depicts the results for L-BFGS.
 Our approach achieves a relative error on the order of \(10^{-2}\), demonstrating sublinear convergence, which is characteristic of PINN optimization problems.